H-ADJI/EasyData/README.md

 # EasyData

-Easly collect data from any website using simple configuration
+Easly collect data from any website using simple configuration.

+# Usage